Safe Generator Operation

 - Plug appliances directly into the generator itself.
 Connecting the generator directly to your home’s circuits or wiring must be done by a qualified, licensed electrician who will install a transfer switch that will keep the generator from feeding power back into the distribution lines.
 If that happens, the power crews working to restore your electric service could be put at risk.
 In addition, if your generator is still hooked up when the power is restored, your generator and your household electrical system may be damaged as well.

-- If interested in a GenerLink transfer switch, contact a Member Services Office to arrange purchase and installation of a unit for your home.
+- If interested in having a GenerLink transfer switch installed, contact a Member Service Office to arrange installation of the unit at your home.

 - GenerLink Installation Charge: $125.00 (GenerLink purchases must be made from an outside vendor)